qvik/swift/README.md

 Place your model files here; for example any database *ORM* models.
 Model files should contain no business logic but only represent data.

-If your application needs to hold global state, put it into a class called *AppModel* and access it via a singleton instance.
-Sometimes it is handy to alias *AppModel*'s properties onto *NSUserDefaults* via computed properties.
+If your application needs to hold global state, put it into a class called *AppState* and access it via a singleton instance.
+Sometimes it is handy to alias *AppState*'s properties onto *NSUserDefaults* via computed properties.

 ### Custom controls